 - Specific instructions for handling the dissolution of the business.

-- Valid reasons for termination of the agreement.
+- Valid reasons for termination of the agreement, where necessary.

-- A systematic process to update business valuations and adjust insurance coverages should be outlined.
+- A systematic process to update business valuations and adjust insurance coverage should be outlined.

 - Provides a smooth transition and continuity of management and ownership to the remaining business owners.

-- Creates an instant market for a business interest that may not otherwise be saleable.
+- Creates an instant market for a business interest that may not otherwise be sellable.

-- Establishes a fair market valuation for federal estate tax purposes that is binding on the IRS.
+- Establishes a fair market valuation for federal estate tax purposes which is binding to the IRS.

 - Spells put the terms of payment and is easily funded with life insurance and disability insurance, if desirable.

 - Provides the liquidity to the retiring owner or to his estate in the event of death.